6.1 Defender for Cloud Purpose and Exam Role

 Test Your Knowledge

-Which Defender for Cloud feature area helps teams understand whether cloud assets are protected by posture and protection plans?
+Which Defender for Cloud feature area helps a team see whether their cloud assets are covered by posture and protection plans?

 A